nidheeshnataraj/Vehicle-Detection-using-Deep-learning/README.md

 **2.)
 OpenCV**

-See required commands to install OpenCV on Ubuntu in [here](https://gist.github.com/dynamicguy/3d1fce8dae65e765f7c4).
+See required commands to install OpenCV on Ubuntu

 **3.)
 TensorFlow**